Athletics at the 1908 Summer Olympics – Men's 1500 metres

 The men's 1500 metres was an Olympic event for the fourth time at the 1908 Summer Olympics.
 The competition was held on 13 and 14 July 1908.
-The races were held on a track of 536.45 metres=1/3 mile in circumference.
+The races were held on a track of 536.45 metre (1/3 mile) circumference.
 The event was won by Mel Sheppard of the United States, the second consecutive Games an American had won the event.
 Sheppard, like Jim Lightbody in 1904, would also win the 800 metres for a middle-distance double.

 44 runners from 15 nations competed.
 NOCs could enter up to 12 athletes.
 There were eight heats of the first round, with the winners of those heats competing in the final.

 Background

 This was the fourth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The only runner from 1904 to return was the champion, Jim Lightbody.
 Unlike the previous two Games, the field included some top runners in 1908.
 Harold A. Wilson had broken the world record in the British Olympic trials.
 His countryman George Butterfield had won the AAA one-mile title through 1905–07.
 John Halstead, Mel Sheppard, and Lightbody were among the top American runners.

 Australasia, Belgium, Finland, Hungary, Italy, the Netherlands, Norway, and Sweden each made their first appearance in the event (though Australia had previously competed, in 1896).
 The United States made its fourth appearance, the only nation to have competed in the men's 1500 metres at each Games to that point.